The Hubble constant from galaxy cluster scaling-relation and SNe Ia observations: a consistency test: Conclusions

 \section{Conclusions}

 We proposed a method for determining $H_0$ using joint SZ/X-Ray observations of galaxy clusters in conjunction with Type Ia SNe.
 By using galaxy cluster data with $z<0.1$, we first determine the ratio of the integrated SZ compton-ionization parameter to its X-ray counterpart (cf. Eq~\ref{eq:firstratio}) considering the cosmic distance duality relation to express the angular diameter distance, which is present in the aforementioned ratio to the luminosity distance ($D_L$) (see Eq~\ref{MB_eq}).
-At each cluster redshift, we obtained an independent estimate of $D_L$ using Type Ia supernova and an interpolation technique (see Fig~\ref{fig:DL}).
-From this step we obtained: $C=0.89 \pm 0.15$ (see Fig~\ref{fig:hist}).
+At each cluster redshift, we obtained an independent estimate of $D_L$ using Type Ia supernova and an interpolation technique (see Fig~\ref{fig:DL}). { Here, we have used the absolute magnitude $M_B$ as a nuisance parameter and adopted a Gaussian prior($\mu, \sigma$ = -19.253, 0.027) while maximizing the likelihood.} From this step we obtained: $ {C=0.93\pm0.16}$ (see Fig~\ref{fig:hist}).
 For this purpose, we used a subsample from a original galaxy cluster data consisting of 61 Planck ESZ clusters in the redshift range $0.044 \leq z \leq 0.444$ (see Fig~\ref{fig:ratio}).

 Then, we considered a flat $\Lambda$CDM model for $D_{A}$, a Planck prior on $\Omega_M$ (the matter total density parameter) and put limits on $H_0$ by using the remaining galaxy cluster-scaling relation measurements with $z>0.1$ from the original sample and the $C$ value obtained from first step (where we used galaxy clusters with $z<0.1$).
 As one may see, the key assumption of our method is based on the $C$ quantity to be constant in the redshift range of the sample considered.
-Finally, by using the galaxy cluster data in higher redshifts ($z>0.1$) We obtained a low $H_0$ estimate, $H_0=63.583^{+6.496}_{-5.685}$ km/s/Mpc (see Fig~\ref{fig:planck}).
+Finally, by using the galaxy cluster data in higher redshifts ($z>0.1$), { we obtained} $ { H_0=73.014^{+7.435}_{-6.688}}$ km/s/Mpc (see Fig~\ref{fig:cornerplot}), which represents 9.7\% accuracy measurement on the Hubble constant.